China outstanding total social financing up 12.8 pct y/y at end-June

-BEIJING, July 12 China's outstanding total social financing was 166.92 trillion yuan ($24.59 trillion) at the end of June, up 12.8 percent from a year earlier, the central bank said on Wednesday.
+BEIJING, July 12 (Reuters) - China's outstanding total social financing was 166.92 trillion yuan ($24.59 trillion) at the end of June, up 12.8 percent from a year earlier, the central bank said on Wednesday.

 TSF includes off-balance sheet forms of financing that exist outside the conventional bank lending system, such as initial public offerings, loans from trust companies and bond sales.